SQL ORDER BY Practice Exercises

 Forgetting DESC — omitting it gives you ascending order, which is correct for "cheapest first" or "oldest first" but wrong for "most expensive first" or "most recent first".

-Practice: ORDER BY
+SQL ORDER BY Exercises

 Apply what you learned above.
 Write a query that matches each task.